Bundy standoff: Roundup yield

 Government contractors using horses and a small helicopter succeeded in penning almost 400 trespass cattle from April 5 to 9, 2014.
 "According to state brand inspectors, almost 90 percent of the cattle rounded up by midweek bore Bundy's brand.
 Of the remaining animals, five belonged to a neighboring rancher, four were marked with brands that couldn't be read, and the rest were slicks, a ranching term for unmarked livestock."
-Six animals died, four were euthanized.
+Six animals died, four of which were euthanized.
 One, a bull "posed a significant threat," while another ran into a fence, injuring its spine.
 The circumstances for the other two were not explained.
 A state brand inspector said the bull "might have got frightened, but that's no reason to shoot a bull."
 Another said that bulls sometimes charge at people, adding that it takes "a pretty good-size weapon" to kill Bundy's breed of bull.

 After the roundup was suspended because of safety concerns, BLM spokesman Craig Leff said the agency would try to resolve the matter "administratively and judicially."
 Leff said: "The door isn't closed.
 We'll figure out how to move forward with this."
 He added: "The BLM and National Park Service did not cut any deal and negotiate anything."